lgreski/cleaningdata/README.md

 Reference: HAR@SMARTLAB website, retrieved from https://sites.google.com/site/harsmartlab/ on August 12, 2015.

 All thirty participants were tracked on three static postures and three dynamic activities.
-Each person was recorded multiple different times for each of the six activities, as illustrated below.
+Each person was recorded multiple different times for each of the six activities.
+There was considerable variability in the number of times each person participated experiments for the various categories of experiments, as illustrated by the following table of minimum / maximum observations per person across each of the activities.
 <table>
     <tr>
         <th valign="bottom">Activity</th>